etjones/aihc_hw8_high_risk_project_ej8387/high_risk_project_presentation_eje8387.md

 Lots of conditions (diabetes, schizophrenia, etc.) are manageable with current medications-- we've solved them!

 But patients often can't or don't maintain their medicine regimes.
-Doctors call this problem *Adherence*, and it effects us all.
+Doctors call this problem *Adherence*, and it affects us all.

-^ Patients with more serious conditions or less capacity may have much more involved medication regimes -- precisely when they're least able to adhere to doctors' recommendations.

-^ For a more general example, how often has your doctor told you to exercise more and eat better.
-How much has that changed your behavior?
-Adherence is *hard*.
+^ This is a project about *adherence*, how to get people to follow medical advice, specifically to take drugs they've been prescribed, when they're supposed to.

+^ Lots of conditions- most visibly diabetes and schizophrenia, are largely manageable with correct medication.
+It's not that we don't know what to give people, it's that we don't know how to convince people to take the drugs they've been prescribed.

+^ Adherence affects us all-- just think about the last time your doctor told you to eat healthier and exercise more.
+If we could follow the good advice we get, we'd all be better off

 ---